Mark Newman (educator)

-Mark Newman (September 7, 1772 – June 15, 1859) was a North American educator, deacon, and publisher and 3rd Principal (Note: The contemporary name for the position is Head of School.) of Phillips Academy Andover from 1795 to 1809.
+Mark Newman (September 7, 1772 – June 15, 1859) was an American educator, deacon, and publisher and 3rd Principal (Note: The contemporary name for the position is Head of School.) of Phillips Academy Andover from 1795 to 1809.
 While he is known primarily for his work at Phillips Academy, the majority of his career was spent as a publisher and bookseller in the same town.

 Early life and family

 Mark Newman was born into a relatively poor family in Ipswich, Massachusetts, on September 7, 1772.
 At an early age, he caught the attention of the pastor of the First Church in Ipswich, Rev. Levi Frisbie, as someone of note.
 Thus, under the care of the pastor, Newman was sent to Phillips Exeter Academy.
 Newman was a charity student, or in other words, on financial aid, funded by the Academy's founder, John Phillips.
 In his spare time, he worked for Phillips in his home.
 After graduating from Exeter, he attended Dartmouth College per Phillips' suggestion, graduating in 1793.

 His parents were Samuel Newman and Hannah Haskell.